TeamMoonstorm/MoonstormSharedUtils/MSU/Assets/MoonstormSharedEditorUtils/README.md

 ## Features:

-* Comes prepackaged with stubbed shaders.
+---

+### Material Related

+MSEU comes prepackaged with Stubbed shaders for the HG shaders, Decalicious and CalmWater.
+These shaders are used during the Shader swap method on MSU's AssetLoader

+Alongside this, MSEU also comes bundled with Material Utilities

 * Custom Editor utilities for managing material's shaders.
 Including KingEnderBrine's Shader Asset Picker.

 ![](https://i.gyazo.com/fbcc764992e87e2f9cf08f68ecc86f69.png)

 * Pick Shader Asset: Allows you to properly select the real hopoo shader.
-* Upgrade to real shader: In case the custom pipeline fails to swap the stubbed shaders to real shaders, you can click this button and it'll swap automatically to the real shaders.
+* Upgrade to real shader: In case the custom PipelineJob fails to swap the stubbed shaders to real shaders, you can click this button and it'll swap automatically to the real shaders.
+* (PipelineJobs can be found below)

+---

+### PipelineJobs

+MSEU also comes with PipelineJobs, these new jobs can be used for speeding up or simplifying workload.

 * A custom pipeline based off "StageAssetBundles". which will:
     * Swap all the materials that are using the real hopoo shaders to their stubbed versions.